 Toward that end, the green sanctuary committee is undertaking new projects in environmental justice/climate justice, worship and celebration, religious education, and sustainable living.

 The major project we are participating in is the WindowDressers program.
-An informational meeting is being held on March 28 at 6 p.m. at Maxt Makerspace in Peterborough.
-This program is like a barn raising, where volunteers build windows inserts (about 200 of them) in a five-day period.
+An informational meeting was held in March and volunteers signed up to help with the program, which is like a barn raising, where volunteers build windows inserts (about 200 of them) in a five-day period.
 A portion (25 to 30%) will go to low-income residents at little or no charge.
-Come see what it's all about!!
+The "build" will take place Oct.
+25 to 30, 2024 at Maxt Makerspace in Peterbough.
+Email windowdressersmonad [at] gmail.com (windowdressersmonad[at]gmail[dot]com) for more information.
+Go to WindowDressers.org to sign up for inserts.

 Another project focuses on reducing plastics in our lives: There are no two ways about it, plastic is the most problematic consumer substance known to man.
 We try to educate our congregants about the issue, suggest alternatives and model new behavior by not using plastic disposable items.
 We also have asked that no Styrofoam products be used at coffee hour or by building renters.